School of Thinking

 At the most fundamental level, many of the problems we face are the unfortunate outcome of the malpractice of thinking.
-Whichever complex problem one may consider –be it ecological, societal, political, economic, organisational etc.– one will likely find that it is caused by the clashing of incompatible or inadequate manners of thinking.
+Whichever complex problem one may consider –be it ecological, societal, political, economic, organisational, personal etc.– one will likely find that it persists due to the clashing of incompatible or inadequate manners of thinking.
 Even when these are genuinely well intended and strongly self-justified, they often inadvertently contribute to composite problematics.

 Our intelligence has limits which are not always obvious and once we fail to address the complexity of a state of affairs we are confronted with, we quite seamlessly simplify it to fit to our limitations by introducing instead of it crude, black-and-white representations.
-In order to address the formidable challenges of contemporary ecological, societal, political, economic and organisational problems; in order for humanity to move forward, ordinary intelligence is therefore not sufficient.
+In order to address the formidable challenges of our times; in order for humanity to move forward, ordinary intelligence is therefore not sufficient.
 As societies, organisations, teams and individuals we need to progressively muster intelligence that is extraordinary — and make it our new norm.

 Center Leo Apostel (CLEA)

-The programme is organised by Center Leo Apostel for Interdisciplinary Studies (CLEA): a transdisciplinary research centre at the Vrije Universiteit Brussel (VUB), which focuses on bringing together the different scientific, social and cultural disciplines.
+The School of Thinking programme is organised by CLEA: a transdisciplinary research centre at the Vrije Universiteit Brussel (VUB), which focuses on bringing together the different scientific, social and cultural disciplines.
 CLEA was founded in 1995, under the impetus of the Belgian philosopher Leo Apostel.
 Apostel saw the purpose of CLEA in integrating the results of the different disciplines so as to counteract the apparent fragmentation of ever more specialised approaches, and in attracting a variety of talented researchers from the humanities, social sciences, physical sciences and engineering to work together in an a-disciplinary academic environment.
 CLEA is internationally recognised as a unique, transdisciplinary research centre with a steady output of high-quality innovative publications.
 The main focus of CLEA research programme is transitions between ‘different layers of reality’ (e.g., quantum, physical, chemical, biological to cognitive and social), general metasystem transitions, creative processes, processes of self-organization and emergence.